HenaNieminen/Old-java-project/README.md

 Updated self evaluation:

-I'd bump up my intial self evaluation from the intial 1-2 to 2-3 after these fixes.
+I'd bump up my self evaluation from the intial 1-2 to 2-3 after these fixes.